 Canada’s disability tax credit program has been a life-saver for millions of families.
 Let’s face it: accidents and injuries happen, and we are sometimes left unable to work.
 For cases like those, the tax credit allows you and your family to claim up to several thousand dollars annually in tax reductions.
-Read our disability tax credit calculator guide to find out more.
+To find detailed information on these tax credits, Check out our Ultimate Disability Tax credit Guide and Child Disability tax credit guide.
+You can also calculate how much you might be eligible for using our disability tax credit calculator.

 If this year will be the first time you apply for a credit, you probably have lots of questions about the process.